Register to get access to free programming courses with interactive exercises

 </section>

-Important: Pay attention to the declaration of the object.
-The - symbol and the object itself are located on different lines.
+Note that the- symbol and the object are on different lines.
 You can write multiline JavaScript code in this way.
-This is useful for creating objects, functions, loops, and so on.
+It helps in creating functions, loops, objects, and so on.

 In the previous examples, the main emphasis was on the existence of one object or another.
 Conditional constructs can check absolutely any expression: